gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+- `Task.dependsOnTaskDidWork()` is now deprecated.
+Build logic should not depend on this information about a task.
+Instead, declare task inputs and outputs to allow Gradle to optimize task execution.

 ## Potential breaking changes

 ### Changes to handling of project dependencies from a project that does not use the Java plugin to a project that does